This post may contain affiliate links. Please read our disclosure policy.

 Plant-based protein powder

-I created my protein powder recipe after a loooong journey of trying… and failing… to make a clean, helpful protein powder.
+I created my homemade protein powder after a loooong journey of trying… and failing… to make a clean, helpful protein powder.
 I was told over and over that I needed odd ingredients + fillers to create this powder, but eventually I figured out the perfect formula.

 Combining organic hemp protein, organic chia seeds, and organic flaxseed, I created the protein powder that dreams are made of: not gritty, virtually no taste, all organic, and 100% plant powered.
 1 serving adds 10 grams of protein, 4 grams of healthy fats, and 7 grams of fiber to any smoothie.